lionelchg/PKLotDetection/README.md

 ./eval.sh
 ```

-You can skip training and just evaluate the networks by downloading the pre-trained networks at this [link](https://mercure.cerfacs.fr/cfxfile/get.php?c926b48137b2) and then unzip inside the `code/` repository:
+You can skip training and just evaluate the networks by downloading the pre-trained networks at this [link](https://mercure.cerfacs.fr/cfxfile/get.php?c926b48137b2) and then unzip inside the `code/` repository (note that you need a GPU with CUDA to relaunch the models in this case):

 ```shell
 unzip train.zip
 ./eval.sh
 ```

+Note that the models have been run on an NVIDIA A30 GPU.